irom-lab/SL-PAC-Bayes/README.md

-Code which trains a stochastic network on MNIST and computes a PAC-Bayes bound on the error rate.
+### Code which trains a stochastic network on MNIST and computes a PAC-Bayes bound on the error rate.

+Requirements
+- pytorch
+- torchvision
+- numpy
+- cvxpy